SEMICeu/CCCEV/README.md

 The latest specification is CCCEV 2.0.0 can be found at [https://semiceu.github.io/CCCEV/releases/2.00/](https://semiceu.github.io/CCCEV/releases/2.00/).
 CCCEV is part of the [ISA Core Vocabularies](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/e-government-core-vocabularies) managed by SEMIC.

+The Latest editor draft is CCCEV 2.1.0 and can be found at [here](https://semiceu.github.io/CCCEV/releases/2.1.0/)

-Discussions about the version 2.0.0 of CCCEV took place during the webinar of the 30th of March 2021[https://www.youtube.com/watch?v=h4-DqkZ81MQ] as well as on the 27th of April [https://www.youtube.com/watch?v=47mhNBkveC0]
+Discussions about the version 2.1.0 of CCCEV took place during the webinar of the 27th of October 2021[available here](https://joinup.ec.europa.eu/collection/semic-support-centre/event/webinar-review-core-vocabularies).

 The activities the SEMIC community organises around this specification are published on [Joinup](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/core-criterion-and-core-evidence-vocabulary).